 ‘The Broken Heart’ by William Barnes is a two stanza poem that is separated into two sets of twelve lines.
 The poem follows an interesting rhyming pattern that changes from the first to the second stanza.
 The first stanza follows the scheme of aaaaaabbcccc while the second rhymes, aaccddaacbbc.
 Barnes has chosen to limit the poem to only a few different end sounds, this creates a feeling of unity throughout the lines.
 It also creates a sing-song-like rhythm to the poem, particularly when read aloud.

-The first element of this piece which a reader is apt to notice when looking upon the text is the alternate spellings of words.
+The first element of this piece that a reader is apt to notice when looking at the text is the alternate spellings of words.
 William Barnes is best known for his use of dialectical writing.
 He was born in Dorset, England, and utilized his native dialect, or the way he and others spoke, in his poems.
 He chose to write phonetically, this technique gives the poetic narratives a more realistic feeling.
 Read more poetry by William Barnes.

 While this is a very interesting way of writing, it can present a problem for modern readers who are not used to this kind of language.
 It is often helpful when reading dialect pieces to speak the words aloud.
 This will allow a reader to interpret their meaning easier than if one simply skimmed through the text.

 The poem begins with the speaker stating that a woman named Fanny has just suffered a great loss.
 She has been startled by this loss and is at first unable to process it.
 Fanny has been forsaken and has lost the man she loved.
 She mourns for her him with tears falling down her cheeks.

 In the second half of the poem, the speaker turns to the man who betrayed her.
 He chastises the man for what he has done and reminds him, via the listener, that God will judge him in the next life.
 Although he may have gotten away with what he did at this moment, he will not be able to forever.

 News o’ grief had overteaken